maurges/every-rust-gui-library/notes.md

 can approve of the second one, I don't know how convenient subclassing is in C (predict it's fuckingnot), but it must be a pain in rust.

+Their website is nice.
+It's a whole project, not just a single person sitting and making a library.
+I hate companies, I love single people.
+But at least here they used the resources to make a book, but not to make proper apidocs instead of autogenerating.

+I wonder why their hello world example shows an empty window instead of showcasing some widgets.
+There's a second example with a button, but still no complex widets.
+Alrighty, let me try to wing it with my experience from relm and write a counter.

+Yep, I made it.
+God it sucks to set stuff by hand, when I can't even reference it from closure directly and have to make RCs for it.
+The problem here is that it complains about lifetimes, which sucks: the label isn't going anywhere.
+I hope the tutorial teaches some techniques how to avoid that.

 ## iced
 Time spent: a couple of hours